henriqueantonio/cga/README.md

-# CLASSIFICAÇÃO DO GRAU DE ALERGIAS USANDO DEEP LEARNING
+# CLASSIFICATION OF THE DEGREE OF ALLERGIES USING DEEP LEARNING
-## DESAFIOS E OPORTUNIDADES
+## CHALLENGES AND OPPORTUNITIES

-Site informative e de teste voltado a classifação do grau de alergias.
+Informative and test site aimed at classifying the degree of allergies.